2025 Saint Helena Island shooting: Investigation and legal proceedings

 Tanner said that the number of victims who were shot in a short span of time supported the idea that a weapon used was capable of firing dozens of rounds in seconds.
 While the sheriff did not confirm the weapon used in the shooting he called illegally modified weapons "a serious and growing danger".

 On November 14, 27-year-old Anferny Devon Freeman was charged with four counts of murder and possession of a weapon during a violent crime.
 A judge denied bond on the four murder charges.
 Freeman allegedly exchanged fire with Kashawn Smalls-Glaze as a result of a dispute between the two individuals.
 Smalls-Glaze was killed in the exchange of gunfire while Freeman suffered a gunshot wound to the stomach.
 At the time of his arrest, Freeman was already in jail on a charge of possessing a machine gun.
 Beaufort County sheriff P.J.
 Tanner attributed Freeman's arrest to witnesses finally cooperating with the investigation.
-Tanner said that they were continuing to search for a third suspected shooter.
+Tanner said that they were continuing to search for a third suspected shooter, but later said that it was possible that one of the shooters had used two different weapons.

+On January 7, 2026, officials announced that Freeman's hearing, which was scheduled to take place on January 9, was waived.
+As a result, Freeman would go in front of a grand jury who would decide whether or not the case would go to trial.
+On March 16, the Beaufort County Sheriff's Office announced that 14 counts of assault and battery were being added onto Freeman's previous charges.